Kayla Mueller: Legal proceedings

 On February 8, 2016, Umm Sayyaf was charged by American prosecutors in Virginia with providing material support to a foreign terrorist organization that resulted in a person's death.
 The federal charge carries a maximum sentence of life imprisonment.
 She remains in Iraqi custody on terrorism-related charges.

 In October 2020, Alexanda Kotey and El Shafee Elsheikh were extradited to the US and charged in Mueller's murder.
 Kotey pleaded guilty to four counts of hostage-taking resulting in death and was sentenced to life in prison without parole in 2022.
-Elsheikh was convicted at trial and also faces a mandatory life sentence.
+Elsheikh was convicted at trial and received eight concurrent life sentences without the possibility of parole.

 Reactions

 Family

 Mueller's parents reportedly implored ISIS to contact them, as they hoped their daughter might still be alive.
 “We have sent you a private message and ask that you respond to us privately,” Carl and Marsha Mueller said in a statement.
 They said they had not talked to the media, as ISIS warned them not to.
-Later, in an interview on The Today Show, Carl Mueller expressed his frustration with the Obama administration over the way it conducted negotiations with their daughter's captors, and their policy of not paying ransom money for hostages—even though US citizens living abroad are required to pay taxes to the US.
+Later, in an interview on The Today Show, Carl Mueller expressed his frustration with the Obama administration over the way it conducted negotiations with their daughter's captors, and their policy of not paying ransom money for hostages.
 "We understand the policy about not paying ransom, but on the other hand, any parents out there would understand that you would want anything and everything done to bring your child home," Mueller said.
 "And we tried, and we asked.
 But they put policy in front of American citizens' lives.
 And it didn't get it changed."
 On February 6, 2020, Kayla Mueller's parents were publicly recognized by President Donald Trump during the 2020 State of the Union Address.

 Church

 Kayla Mueller was a member of an ecumenical Christian campus ministry, United Christian Ministries, which held ties to the Presbyterian Church.
 The denomination stated: "Each of us is called in our own way to make the world a better place and manifest the love of Christ to those around us.
 Kayla did that in a very profound and tangible way, and my hope is that she inspires others to alleviate suffering in the world and in their own communities."

-Hare Krishna Food For Life, for which Mueller was an active volunteer, stated: "Our prayers go out to her family and friends, a wonderful soul who was making a real difference in many people’s lives.
+Hare Krishna Food for Life, for which Mueller was an active volunteer, stated: "Our prayers go out to her family and friends, a wonderful soul who was making a real difference in many people’s lives.
 Sure she has gone on to a better life in the spiritual realm."